Glagan/MyMangaDex/README.md

 ## Colors used
 * Last opened chapters in the follow page : rebeccapurple and indigo
-* Lower than last opened chapter in the follow page :
+* Lower than last opened chapter in the follow page : darkolivegreen
 * Actual last read chapter on MyAnimeList: cadetblue
 * Opened chapter: darkslategrey